USPTO Trademarks: Everything You Need to Know

 - Currently, of the over 200,000 oppositions, only approximately 3% resulted in actual legal proceedings.

 If you need help with learning more about the USPTO trademark process, or filing an opposition to a registered mark, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.